 Syntax timeSpent

 Field Type DURATION

 Auto-complete No

 Supported operators = , != , > , >= , < , <= IS , IS NOT , IN , NOT IN

+Harrian auto d'an anatona

 Unsupported operators ~ , !~ WAS, WAS IN, WAS NOT, WAS NOT IN , CHANGED

-Supported functions None
+Supported functions

-Examples Find issues where the time spent is more than 5 days: timeSpent > 5d

 Type

 Search for issues that have a particular issue type.
 You can search by issue typename or issue typeID (i.e. the number that Jira automatically allocates to an issue type).